 3. Clear Goals: We’ve all sat in meetings that droned on and on as those in attendance discussed interesting yet irrelevant issues.
 In addition to adhering to a specific schedule, each meeting should be spent meeting reasonable and achievable goals each person is aware of before the meeting begins.
 This will help each person stay on task and focused on the prize: productivity and moving a project forward.

-5. Distractions: The latest research has shown that multi-tasking has become nothing more than a distraction.
+5. Distractions: The latest research has shown that multitasking has become nothing more than a distraction.
 The more we multi-task, the less we actually accomplish and, in turn, the busier we become.
-Because our schedules and To Do lists are packed until they are bursting at the seams, it is natural to try and kill many birds with one stone.
+Because our schedules and To-Do lists are packed until they are bursting at the seams, it is natural to try and kill many birds with one stone.
 It’s awfully tempting to return an email or even checking your Facebook page while someone else shares their progress on the current project.
-You may be checking-off several things on your To Do list (or taking a much needed break) by multitasking, but clearly you are distracted and not focused on the task at hand.
-Although we feel the pull to be efficient and use every moment to its fullest, there are few things more disrespectful and counterproductive than using scheduled time to accomplish goals that are not on the agenda.
+You may be checking off several things on your To-Do list (or taking a much-needed break) by multitasking, but clearly, you are distracted and not focused on the task at hand.
+Although we feel the pull to be efficient and use every moment to its fullest, there are few things more disrespectful and counterproductive than using the scheduled time to accomplish goals that are not on the agenda.
 As leaders, it is our job to show our team that we respect their time, their work and their ideas.
 If a meeting is scheduled at a time that best suits everyone’s calendar with a clear start and end time, in a format that addresses the needs of the meeting as well as each person’s location, and the goals are clearly outlined, meetings should move along as efficiently as possible, leaving you plenty of time to return those emails and update your Facebook status.